mpv-player/mpv/DOCS/man/af.rst

     .. admonition:: Example

         ``mpv --af=delay=[10.5,10.5,0,0,7,0] media.avi``
-            Would delay front left and right by 10.5ms, the two rear channels and the subwoofer by 0ms and the center channel by 7ms.
+            Would delay front left and right by 10.5 ms, the two rear channels and the subwoofer by 0 ms and the center channel by 7 ms.

 ``export=mmapped_file:nsamples]``
     Exports the incoming signal to other processes using memory mapping